Ruifeng-Tan/Ruifeng-Tan/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m an undergraduate and current interest is in deep learning and its application in graph structued data.
+- 🔭 I’m an undergraduate and current interest is in deep learning and its application in graph-structued data.
 - 🌱 I’m currently learning cutting-edge graph data mining techniques and their applications.
 - ⚡ I'm going to CUHK this summer to do my research with its amazing [database group](http://dbgroup.se.cuhk.edu.hk/people).
 - 📫 Feel free to contact me at: 824449964@qq.com